 If you have the money in an emergency account, it may make sense to pay in cash and move on.

-Conversely, if you don’t have enough cash on hand, which is common for such a large expense, you’ll want to look into other options.
+If you don’t have enough cash on hand, you’ll want to look into other options.

 A credit card may be the first thing you consider, but if you can’t pay it off in time you could end up with high interest debt on a revolving balance.
 Plus, you may not have enough available credit to fund the entire project.